Helping Canadian corporate directors stay informed

 Shifting enterprise risks: New action steps for the audit committee’s year-end agenda

-On October 20, 2016, Deloitte’s Directors’ Series will bring together a panel of experts to widen our perspective by discussing a broader set of non-economic risks and uncertainties.
-In addition to the strategic implications, the conversation will focus on the 2016 year-end deliberations facing audit committees in an era of rising expectations for better risk assessment, improved oversight of financial reporting and the trend towards more regulation of “good behaviour”.
+On October 20, 2016, Deloitte’s Directors’ Series brought together a panel of experts to widen our perspective by discussing a broader set of non-economic risks and uncertainties.
+In addition to the strategic implications, the conversation focused on the 2016 year-end deliberations facing audit committees in an era of rising expectations for better risk assessment, improved oversight of financial reporting and the trend towards more regulation of “good behaviour”.

 Long termism and shareholder engagement